 I nodded to him.
 “Yes sir.”
 But I didn’t write anything.
 I couldn't.
 I played along.

 “I’d like my lawyer.”

 Over the table, hanging from a cord, is one light bulb.
 It flickers and buzzes like an angry wasp.
-The bulb is one of those clear kinds and reminds me of where I am.
-I'm in some kind of interrogation room.
-But where or how I got here, I do not know.
+The bulb is one of those clear kinds with that blinding filament and reminds me where I am.
+In some kind of interrogation room.
+How I got here, I do not know.

 After the Mexican Fed left, two army types came in.
 They took my clothes then and left.
 They never said a word.
 Just yanked off my shirt.
 Cut off my pants.
 Took my shoes, socks and underwear.
 They were not nice about my underwear.
 I am still sore where they pulled and twisted.
 I screeched like a girl when they pulled.